eikehmueller/ma32070/lectures/Notes.md

 | $8\cdot 10^{-16}$ | $\begin{pmatrix} 0.2919799363037854 \\1.1428571428571428\end{pmatrix}$   | $2.3702\cdot 10^{-1}$                                                                                           | $5\cdot 10^{15}$          |
 | $4\cdot 10^{-16}$ | $\begin{pmatrix} -0.0630602600160104 \\ 2.0000000000000000\end{pmatrix}$ | $1.1648$                                                                                                        | $10^{16}$                 |

 Clearly, the errors increase for smaller values of $\epsilon$.
-This is related to the fact that the condition number of the matrix increases: The eigenvalues of $A$ are
+This is related to the growth of condition number of the matrix.
+The two eigenvalues of $A$ are

 $$
 \lambda_{\pm} = 1+\frac{\epsilon}{2}\pm\sqrt{1-\frac{\epsilon^2}{4}} \approx \{2,\frac{\epsilon}{2}\} \qquad\text{for $\epsilon\ll 1$}
 $$

-and hence the condition number, which is the ratio of the largest and smallest eigenvalue, is
+and hence the condition number is

 $$
 \kappa = \frac{\lambda_+}{\lambda_-} = \frac{1+\frac{\epsilon}{2}+\sqrt{1-\frac{\epsilon^2}{4}}}{1+\frac{\epsilon}{2}-\sqrt{1-\frac{\epsilon^2}{4}}} \approx \frac{4}{\epsilon}
 $$

+It appears that matrices with large condition numbers cause problems.

 ## Backward error analysis
 In general, when solving linear systems with $n$ equations we are interested in quantifying the error on the solution.